sucharitha51/courier-tracking/README.md

 ## Installation
 1. Download or clone the project
-2. Go into the project `cd stuart-courier`
+2. Go into the project `cd courier-tracking`
 3. You need to add MONGO_URI in config (dev.js) to connect to mongo database.
 3. To install dependencies run `npm install`
 4. To run the server `npm start`